alexisbarreaux/django_dummy_app/README.md

 ### Running the server

-To run the server, from the root directory do
+To run the server, from the root directory and with venv running do

 ```shell
 python .\inventory_site\manage.py runserver